sarahkuny/joy-practicum/README.md

 # Feature Extensions

 - secure staff login
-- add a new instructor or student
+- add a new instructor
 - remove completed projects from main view
 - send email with all relevant project details and files to student once they've been assigned to a project
 - multiple file uploads